Sometimes you’ve got to come up with money quickly.

 *Sell something.
 Look around — are there books, furniture, videos and CDs you’re not using?
 Hold a garage sale — or put the larger items on that bastion of free trading, Craigslist.
 (It’s also an excellent source for finding some of the other tips in this list.
 Check under “Jobs” and “Gigs.”)

 *Get an advance on your tax refund.
 Ouch, that costs extra.
-Better yet: get your taxes finished and submitted early, if you’re expecting a refund.
+Better yet: Utilize your personal tax prep software and get your taxes finished and submitted early, if you’re expecting a refund.

 *Sell your blood.
 Plasma goes for good prices nowadays, and your body regenerates it quickly.
 Or volunteer for a paid medical research study.